mozanunal/mozanunal.github.io/content/about.md

 **Hello Everyone!**

-I am Moz.
+I am M.Ozan.
 I am a data Engineer with 6+ more years of experience in transforming business requirements into analytical models, designing algorithms, building models, developing data mining and reporting solutions that scale across a massive volume of structured and unstructured data, and expertise working in various industries.

 ### Skills
 **Data Engineering:**